Troy plays in Sun Belt Tournament against the Arkansas State

 Arkansas State Red Wolves (13-19, 4-14 Sun Belt) vs. Troy Trojans (19-12, 11-7 Sun Belt)

-The Red Wolves are 4-14 against Sun Belt teams.
-Arkansas State allows 67.8 points to opponents and has been outscored by 1.9 points per game.
+The Red Wolves are 4-14 in Sun Belt play.
+Arkansas State is sixth in the Sun Belt with 13.3 assists per game led by Caleb Fields averaging 4.7.

-TOP PERFORMERS: Zay Williams is scoring 12.1 points per game with 7.0 rebounds and 1.3 assists for the Trojans.
-Aamer Muhammad is averaging 11.0 points and 1.9 rebounds while shooting 36.2% over the past 10 games for Troy.
+TOP PERFORMERS: Aamer Muhammad is shooting 33.0% from beyond the arc with 2.0 made 3-pointers per game for the Trojans, while averaging 10.7 points.
+Zay Williams is averaging 13.4 points and 7.7 rebounds over the past 10 games for Troy.

-Omar El-Sheikh is scoring 11.5 points per game with 9.7 rebounds and 0.7 assists for the Red Wolves.
-Terrance Ford Jr. is averaging 12.6 points and 2.4 rebounds while shooting 45.6% over the last 10 games for Arkansas State.
+Omar El-Sheikh is averaging 11.5 points and 9.7 rebounds for the Red Wolves.
+Avery Felts is averaging 1.9 made 3-pointers over the last 10 games for Arkansas State.

 LAST 10 GAMES: Trojans: 6-4, averaging 71.3 points, 31.4 rebounds, 12.6 assists, 8.5 steals and 1.9 blocks per game while shooting 45.0% from the field.
 Their opponents have averaged 71.1 points per game.